yclas/documentation/SMTP-configuration.md

 ## Zoho

 1\.
 Create an account on [Zoho.com](https://www.zoho.com/signup.html)<br>
 2\.
-Follow the instructions to Verify your domain, Add users (email accounts) and Create groups.<br>
+Follow the instructions to verify your domain, add users (email accounts) and create groups.<br>
 3\.
 On the step **Configure Email Delivery**, you need to login to your domain name provider panel and add the following DNS records:

 - Type: **MX**